pauleveritt/SpaceInvaders/doc/first_game/player.rst

 #.
 Use a different policy for the starting position of the player,
    instead of "middle of the screen".

 #.
 What happens if the window is resized?
-Does the starting position
+Is the starting position
-   change?
+   still centered?

 #.
 Make the player move to the left instead of to the right.